About · Jackson Hill

 The role of different types of perfectionism in elite athletes and high-functioning adults: its impact on capacity for self-compassion and the differential use of self-attack.

-Over the last several years I have narrowed deliberately.
-The work I am most drawn to, and where I believe the deepest change is possible, is with people whose difficulties are not located in a symptom or a diagnosis but in how they exist: in their relationships, in their sense of themselves, and in the patterns that run through everything regardless of what they understand about them.
+Over time I have narrowed deliberately.
+The work I am most drawn to is with people whose difficulties are not located in a symptom or diagnosis, but in how they exist: in their relationships, in their sense of self, and in the patterns that organise experience regardless of insight.
 The chair across from me has held an extraordinary range of lives.
-Each one has shaped how I understand the next.
+Each has shaped how I understand the next.
 On the approach →

 In addition to my private practice, I am the Queensland Clinical Lead for Hemisphere Group, supporting psychological risk and wellbeing for Australia’s live events and touring industry.
 I also provide pre-surgical psychological assessments through Cosmetic Psychology Australia.